• Skip to main content

 #3.
 Use but don’t abuse cardio

-Cardio burns fat, but it can also cause muscle catabolism or breakdown.
+Cardio burns fat, but it can also trigger muscle catabolism.

 This means it can help you lose weight, but your body composition could remain unchanged if you lose as much muscle as you do fat.